Instructors

 Lecturer in Genetic Counseling, Departments of Pathology & Cell Biology and Medicine

-Fieldwork Supervisor: Nephrogenetics, Laboratory Genetic Counseling
+Fieldwork Supervisor: Adult Genetics (Nephrology Genetics), Lab-Based Genetic Counseling

 Kelsie is originally from California and completed her genetic counseling graduate education at the Icahn School of Medicine at Mount Sinai.
 She is an ABGC board-certified genetic counselor and provides both clinical and research services for the Center for Precision Medicine and Genomics, which aims to integrate precision medicine into medical care for adult constitutional disorders.
 Kelsie is a member of the Interdepartmental Genetic Counseling Program, bridging the Department of Medicine and the Precision Genomics Laboratory.

-Amanda Chan, MS, CGC
+Brenna Boyd, MS, CGC

-Genetic Counselor, Department of Neurology
+Research Genetic Counselor, Department of Pediatrics

 Charlotte Close, MS, CGC